 One popular type of sponsored content is influencer marketing.
 With this type of sponsored content, a brand sponsors an influencer in its industry to publish posts or videos related to the company on social media.

-Another type of sponsored content could be a blog post or article that is written to highlight a topic, service, or brand.
+Another type of sponsored content could be a blog post or article highlighting a topic, service, or brand.

 What does a digital marketer do?

 Digital marketers are in charge of driving brand awareness and lead generation through all the digital channels — both free and paid — that are at a company’s disposal.
 These channels include social media, the company’s own website, search engine rankings, email, display advertising, and the company’s blog.

 The digital marketer focuses on each channel’s key performance indicators (KPIs) to properly measure performance.
 For example, a digital marketer in charge of SEO might measure their website’s organic traffic.

 At small companies, one person might own many digital channels and tactics described above, while larger companies typically have a specialist focused on one or two brand channels.

 Here are some examples of these specialists: